mpasek/elasticsearch-histogram/README.md

 These instructions allow for running the app on your local machine.

-The application is split into separate server (ruby-backend) and client (angular-frontend) directories.
+The application is split into separate server (rails-backend) and client (angular-frontend) directories.

 ### Prerequisites